 Islands / Smaller Towns

-While more affordable, the choice is often limited and may require more effort to secure:
+Often more affordable outside peak tourist seasons, the choice is often limited and may require more effort to secure:

 Isan (Northeastern Thailand)